SandeepAswathnarayana/traffic-light-classifier/README.md

 ## Detection
 The [object detection tutorial - a jupyter notebook](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) walks you through the steps

-I copy and pasted many of these steps into the detector.py
+Most of the stes from above are incorporated into detector.py

-Take care that the following variables are set according to your needs:
+Make sure that the following variables are set according to your needs:

 ```
 MODEL_NAME = 'frozen-ssd_inception-simulation'